-10. How does this association regard the Catholic Church on this point?
+10. What has this association said on this point regarding the Catholic Church?

-"We cordially, gladly, recognize the fact that in South American republics, in France and other European countries the Roman Catholics are the recognized advocates of national Christianity, and stand opposed to all the proposals of secularism. . . .
+"We cordially, gladly, recognize the fact that in South American republics, in France and other European countries the Roman Catholics are the recognized advocates of national Christianity, and stand opposed to all the proposals of secularism. . .
 Whenever they are willing to cooperate in resisting the progress of political atheism, we will gladly join hands with them in a world's conference for the promotion of national Christianity, which ought to be held at no distant day.
-Many countries could be represented only by Roman Catholics." - Christian Statesman, Dec.
+Many countries could be represented only by Roman Catholics." -Christian Statesman, Dec.
 11, 1884, official organ of the National Reform Association.